ANG13T/ANG13T/README.md

 ### 👷 What I'm currently working on

-- [angelina-tsuboi/ctv](https://github.com/angelina-tsuboi/RustCLI) - A highly customizable tree file view visualizer CLI application made with Rust
-- Drone Filming Location Finder App using Ionic and AWS Amplify (Due Date TBH)
+- [angelina-tsuboi/IAQ_Device_Dev_Log](https://github.com/angelina-tsuboi/IAQ_Device_Dev_Log) - A portable air quality device with tailorability support for the immunocompromised using Artificial Intelligence
+- Building a operating system
+- A mobile app made with Ionic to find nearby recycling stations according to items at hand
 - My Pilot's License ✈️

 ### 🛠 My latest projects

-- [angelina-tsuboi/Ambience](https://github.com/angelina-tsuboi/Ambience) -🎧 Discord bot designated to help you focus and work with the use of calming background noise
+- [angelina-tsuboi/snowflake-zsh-theme](https://github.com/angelina-tsuboi/snowflake-zsh-theme) - An elegant, simple, and neat ZSH theme with a color palette that harmonizes with dark themes
+- [angelina-tsuboi/ctv](https://github.com/angelina-tsuboi/RustCLI) - A highly customizable tree file view visualizer CLI application made with Rust
 - [angelina-tsuboi/DealsForMeals_App](https://github.com/angelina-tsuboi/DealsForMeals_App) - App that aims to help low-income families with finding the best deals
-- [angelina-tsuboi/Magenta](https://github.com/angelina-tsuboi/Magenta) - 🗄️ An Organized and Efficient Programming Language made using Java
+- [angelina-tsuboi/Magenta](https://github.com/angelina-tsuboi/Magenta) - An Organized and Efficient Programming Language made using Java

 ### 📫 How to reach me: